 A directional coupler is a passive four port device that separates signals based on their propagation direction.
 One of its four ports is regarded as the input, one is regarded as the "transmitted" or output port (where most of the incident signal exits), one is regarded as the "coupled" port (where a fixed fraction of the input signal appears, usually expressed in dB), and one is regarded as the "isolated" port, which is usually terminated so that any signal emitted there is absorbed without reflection.
 The corresponding ports are shown in figure 3.7.
 If the signal is reversed so that it enters the "transmitted" port, most of it exits the "input" port, but the split-off part is dissipated at the terminated isolated port instead of arriving at the coupled port.
-If the signal going from input to output is of the form the directional coupler thus produces an attenuated version of $V+$ on the coupled port and of $V-$ on the isolated port.
+If the signal going from input to output is of the form the directional coupler thus produces an attenuated version of V{+} on the coupled port and of V{-} on the isolated port.
 All four ports are (ideally) impedance matched, and the circuit is (ideally) lossless.
-Directional couplers can be realized in microstrip, stripline, coax and wave guide.
+Directional couplers can be realized in microstrip, stripline, coax and wave guide. d The most important parameters are the amount of coupling and the directivity, which specifies the ratio between the powers at the couple and the isolated ports for a signal arriving at the input, or equivalently the ratio of input and output signals for a signal source connected to the coupled port.
+Ideally, this directivity would be zero (infinity if expressed in dB).

-$$V = V+(x - vt) - R \cdot V-(-x - vt)$$
+$$V = V{+}(x - vt) - R \cdot V{-}(-x - vt)$$